 10. Documentation with returning former clients: Most insurances do not require nor allow billing a new evaluation (90791 code) within 12 months of the final session unless there is a new diagnosis or change in insurance that requires another evaluation.
 If a new evaluation is justified, an easy way to reduce the documentation with returning clients is to attach the prior evaluation to the newer one.
 Write “see attached evaluation (dated.)”
 Update any changes or document “no change”.
 Document the presenting problem as “Client returning to this therapist for a new treatment episode to address (insert reason for return)”.
 Electronic charting offers additional opportunities to streamline returning clients data collection.

 So every decade has the popular terminology of the times.
 In the 70s through the 90s, rather than using the ACE and talking about trauma informed treatment, the popular psychology of the times was about dysfunctional families and the core beliefs of people raised in dysfunction.
 Codependent and ACOA are terms that would today be considered trauma related.
 You can find the ACOA/Laundry List material on this sight in the self-esteem material.

 What to say?
 What to do?
-These tips are designed to improve your success with treatment.
+These tips and tools are designed to improve your success with mental health treatment.
 Need more info?
 Check out this Hidden Brain Podcast Work 2.0, The Obstacles you don't see, 50 min Nov 2021